brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 	* __Centralised__: Transit Gateway sits between all your VPCs and Datacentre, only needs to be configured once.
 Any VPC connected to Transit Gateway can communicate with every other connected VPC.
 	* __Route Tables__: can be used to enforce which VPCs can communicate with each other.
 	* __Secure__: communication between VPCs are done via.
 AWS private network.
 Inter-region traffic is supported.

-__AWS VPC Endpoints__ enable you to privately connect (using __AWS PrivateLink__) your VPC to supported AWS services without needing a NAT Gateway (goes over private network).
-* _MOST SECURE WAY TO ALLOW RESOURCES TO CONNECT TO OTHER AWS SERVICES, AS TRAFFIC NEVER LEAVES VPC_.
-* EC2 instances in your VPC do NOT require public IPs to communicate with resources in supported VPC Endpoint services.
-* Supported services include `S3, DynamoDB, SNS, ELBs, CloudFormation` and more.
-* Restrict access to AWS resources to only specific VPC Endpoints by using `aws:sourceVpce: vpce-endpoint-id`.
-E.g. S3 Bucket Policy condition to access S3 bucket via. specific VPCE only.

 ## Chapter 6 - Incident Response and AWS in the Real World